JvanKatwijk/channel-scanner/README.md

 	cmake .. -DXXX=ON
 	make

-where XXX is ONE of RTLSDR, SDRPLAY_V2, PLUTO
+where XXX is ONE of RTLSDR, SDRPLAY_V2, PLUTO, HACKRF, AIRSPY or LIMESDR

 So, one generates an executable for a SINGLE device.